Mile Matić

-Mile Matić (Миле Матић; 14 January 1956 – August 1994) was a Yugoslavian prison guard and spree killer who killed 9 people and a dog, and wounded 3 people in Derventa on 26 February 1986.
+Mile Matić (Миле Матић; 14 January 1956 – August 1994) was a Yugoslavian prison guard and spree killer who murdered nine people and wounded three others in Doboj on 26 February 1986.
 He was found to be mentally disabled and sent to a psychiatric hospital for compulsory treatment, where he committed suicide in 1994 at the age of 38.

 Life

 Mile Matić was born on 14 January 1956 in Derventa, SR Bosnia and Herzegovina, Yugoslavia.
 His father was an alcoholic.
 When Mile was 3 years old, his mother left the family.
 He lived in Doboj.
 His IQ was 162 and he was persistent in everything he did.
 He worked as a prison guard at the "Novi život" prison in Zenica, practiced karate, and quickly gained a black belt.
 He worked as a coach in the karate section, but was fired because he stole money from membership fees.
 He had a lot of girls.
 He was an amateur photographer.
 He photographed naked girls and filmed erotic scenes in which he was the main actor, but also blackmailed the girls, threatening to send photos to newspapers.
 Acquaintances said that he was calm, kind and a little narcissistic.
 He loved crime novels, Mercedes cars, and wanted young and beautiful girls.

 In March 1985, Matić met Smiljana Vasiljević.
 At that time, her boyfriend was in the army.
 She was a third-grade high school student.
 They were seeing each other, but at the end of the school year, she ended the relationship.
 However, Matić did not accept it.
 He watched her more and more often, waited for her near the school, and arranged for her parents to marry her.
 Realizing that neither marriage nor love with her will work, he openly threatened the girl and her parents, and then her boyfriend.
 He once told her friends, "She will not live to see the eighth of March."

 Matić often quarreled over the behavior of his sister's husband.
 He received dozens of complaints about threats and behavior at work.
 But no one paid attention to them and did not take them seriously.

 After two months of treatment at Zenica Psychiatric Hospital, Matić was released on 16 January 1985.
 He was discharged as a cured patient with a diagnosis of paranoid schizophrenia.
 He was forbidden to come into contact with any weapons and was advised to report monthly to the Disability Commission.
 A similar opinion was expressed a few weeks later by a psychologist from the Sarajevo Institute of Public Health after a regular systematic examination of prison guards from Zenica.
 He stole these records and hid them.
 Even then, he had thoughts on how to get rid of people who "haunt him and who bother him."